Čejkovice (Hodonín District): Geography

 Čejkovice is located about 14 km northwest of Hodonín and 39 km southeast of Brno.
 It lies in the Kyjov Hills.
 The highest point is at 324 m above sea level.
 The Prušánka Stream flows through the municipality.

 History

 The first written mention of Čejkovice is from 1248, when the Knights Templar came to Čejkovice and subsequently founded here a commandery.
 In the 14th century, the village was acquired by the Lords of Lipá.
 The next owners of Čejkovice were the Sternberg family, Lords of Kunštát, Lords of Zástřizly, Lords of Lomnice and Lords of Víckov.
 In 1624, Emperor Ferdinand II donated the village to Jesuits.
 After the abolition of the order in 1773, the village was managed by a study fund for ten years.
 In 1783, Čejkovice was bought by Emperor Joseph II and annexed to the Hodonín estate.

 Economy

 Čejkovice is known for viticulture.
-The municipality lies in the Slovácká wine sub-region.
+The municipality lies in the Slovácká wine subregion.